Weiiiing/poetry-sentiment-lexicon/README.md

 # poetry-sentiment-lexicon
-A sentiment lexicon in classical Chinese poetry domain constructed by deep learning
+A sentiment lexicon in classical Chinese poetry domain constructed by deep learning.

+This work has formed an academic article entitled _"A Method of Constructing a Fine-grained Sentiment Lexicon for the Humanities Computing of Classical Chinese Poetry"_ and has been accepted for **_Neural Computing and Applications_**.

 ## 1. Introduction
 - Based on a corpus of “Appreciation Dictionary of Tang Poetry”, a poetry sentiment lexicon is constructed by combining supervised sentiment term extraction (entity recognition) and sentiment term classification (text classification).